hyperledger-labs/fabric-smart-client/samples/fabric/iou/README.md

 The CLI will also create the folder `./cmd` that contains a go main file for each FSC node.
 The CLI compiles these go main files and then runs them.

-If everything is successful, you will see something like the following:
+If everything is successful, you will see something like the following (note you may have to scroll up to find this output)

 ```shell
 2022-02-08 11:53:03.560 UTC [fsc.integration] Start -> INFO 027  _____   _   _   ____